-Fundamentals of accounting for debt modifications and restructurings
+A guide to accounting for debt modifications and restructurings

 The conclusion reached by a borrower in considering each of these decision points (in conjunction with the related authoritative literature) could have a significant effect on its financial statements.
-Depending on its facts and circumstances, the borrower may be required to: (a) adjust the carrying amount of the loan, (b) change the amount of interest expense recognized in the income statement on a going forward basis or recognize a gain or loss in the income statement and (or) (c) expense some of the costs incurred to execute the modification, restructuring or exchange and (or) defer and amortize other costs.
+Depending on its facts and circumstances, the borrower may be required to: (a) adjust the carrying amount of the loan, (b) change the amount of interest expense recognized in the income statement on a going-forward basis or recognize a gain or loss in the income statement and (or) (c) expense some of the costs incurred to execute the changes and (or) defer and amortize other costs.